Bournbrook: Selly Oak Institute

 George Cadbury was a teacher with the Adult School Movement.
 When he moved his chocolate factory to Bournville he created purpose built Institutes in Selly Oak, Stirchley, and Northfield to serve the working community.
 In 1894 he extended the coffee house he had built for the workers of the Selly Oak and Bournbrook villages to include a meeting place for the Society of Friends, and for use by other groups.
 When Elliott needed the Workman's Hall for his manager of the Elliott's Metal Company Ltd the Adult School moved to the Selly Oak Institute located in Bournbrook.
 The institute is a listed building.
 It was described as having a large club room containing three billiard tables, three committee rooms, and a large hall suited for concerts and dramatic performance.
 Various groups met there including a choir and a band.
 The institute was used by others including the Traders and Ratepayers Association, and the police who held a court there twice a month.
 In 1899 it boasted a temperance tavern 'The Cyclists Arms'.
 In 1937 it was the address of the relieving officer and the registrar of births, marriages, and deaths, as well as a Men's Social Club, a girls' gymnastic club, Selly Oak Choral Union and Miss Christine Boyse who taught dancing.
 The institute continued to hold Adult Education courses and facilitate community groups that have recently been relocated to the Hubert Road premises.

 Selly Oak Water Pumping Station

 The tall brick and terracotta building that resembles a French Gothic chapel was the Selly Oak Water Pumping Station.
 In the middle of the 19th century piped water gradually became available throughout the Birmingham area due to six wells that were built on the outskirts of the city.
-Although built in the 1870s by Birmingham Corporation Water Department it wasn't opened until 1879 by Joseph Chamberlain.
+Although built in the 1870s by Birmingham Corporation Water Department it was not opened until 1879 by Joseph Chamberlain.
 Following the successful construction, in 1904, of the Elan Valley pipeline the well was retained in case of emergencies but was finally capped in 1920.
 The beam engine was built by Messrs.'
 James Watt and Co. and produced 1¼ million gallons each day.
 The site is now owned by Western Power.